 - Get the sponsorship you need - lack of sponsorship is the number one reason why organisational capability building is not sustained.
 With digital nothing has changed here - services to build need strong executive and line manager sponsorship for new capability should also be added to the onboarding process

 - Coach and support your teams - the success of a new platform improves with reinforcement and ongoing assistance.
 Digital platforms will come fully loaded with ongoing email support, but we sometimes need to be coaching people who still need help to apply new skills and processes they now have access to just-in-time, which should be built into the onboarding process.
 We also need to be mindful about getting started with the right team – to build a cadre of super users and advocates to encourage others

 Deciding on the right onboarding mix is crucial, and the illustration below shows how a simple analysis of change management and digital maturity can help guide your decision.

 It’s clear from our analysis that the sheer volume and pace of change inside organizations mean that you need to find new, more cost-effective, and scalable ways to roll out your change projects and plans.
 While the adoption of digital inside the business itself is throwing up challenges, the potential for digital solutions to more effectively deliver change is a significant opportunity for change leaders and practitioners.

 We hope our digital and change maturity matrix helps you get started on the process!

 And we have also prepared a guide to selecting the right digital change platform which is available here.

 Introducing Roadmap Pro - our digital change management platform

-Finding and selecting a digital tool can you give you the right balance of productivity, collaboration and visibility of data to build the level of change capability you need to deliver on your project agenda.
-Our Innovative digital change management tool - Roadmap Pro is built to do just that.
+Finding and selecting a digital tool can give you the right balance of productivity, collaboration, and visibility of data to build the level of change capability you need to deliver on your project agenda.
+Our innovative digital change management tool - Roadmap Pro - is built to do just that.